-- Selenium Introduction – Introduction to Selenium, its different components, advantages, and limitations.
+Introduction to Selenium, its different components, advantages, and limitations.

 Commands and sample scripts to launch different browsers.

-- Finding web elements in Selenium – Locate web elements using Firebug and Selenium locators.
+Chapter#5 – Finding web elements in Selenium

-- Selenium WebDriver Basic Commands – Some of the most commonly used WebDriver commands.
+Some of the most commonly used WebDriver commands and their usage.

-- Waits in Selenium – Learn about waits in Selenium for synchronizing different user actions.
+Learn about waits in Selenium for synchronizing the different user actions.

 CSS and XPath Locator Tutorial

-For effectively working with different elements, especially the dynamic elements, one should know how to create complex element locators.
+To effectively work with different elements, especially dynamic elements, one should know how to create complex element locators.